 The Department is well resourced and learning in class is complemented by multimedia projectors and interactive boards.
 ICT is fully integrated into teaching and learning, enhanced by a strong tradition of academic guidance and instruction.
 Digital voice recorders are used for recording speaking tasks and presentations.
 Students are encouraged to use the school’s Learning Resource Centre to further their studies.

-Students are encouraged to used additional materials to enhance their learning experiences; practice out of school by employing the school’s Frog materials which target specific learning experiences is advised.
-The Linguascope website provides very popular activities and motivating games for all year groups.
-Additional GCSE specific material is placed on the Key Stage 4 platforms, with students being encouraged to purchase through the school their own revision and workbooks at preferential costs.
-Students who may experience financial difficulty have these purchased for them.
+Students are encouraged to use additional materials to enhance their learning experiences such as www.pearsonactivelearn.com and www.linguascope.com which target specific topics, structures and/or grammar.
+The Active Learn website enables students to continue practising specific vocabulary and tasks as those learned in lessons; the Linguascope website provides very popular activities and motivating games for all year groups.
+Additional GCSE specific material is placed on the Key Stage 4 platforms, with students being provided free revision materials and workbooks.

 Students in Key Stage 3 and 4 all have access to a variety of materials to enhance and encourage their learning experiences and chances by stimulating and engaging their interest.